hashicorp/terraform-provider-azurerm/website/docs/r/mssql_server_extended_auditing_policy.html.markdown

 }
 ```

-## Example Usage with log analytics workspace and eventhub namespace
+## Example Usage with Log Analytics Workspace and EventHub

 ```
 provider "azurerm" {